johnnygainer/johnnygainer.github.io/_pages/teaching.md

 ---

 Both spring and fall semester I teach a course to engineering students at Villanova University where we examine the intersection of communication and science.
-The syllabus can be found <a href="https://github.com/johnnygainer/johnnygainer.github.io/blob/master/assets/images/comm1102syllabus.pdf" target="_blank">here.</a>here
+The syllabus can be found <embed src="https://github.com/johnnygainer/johnnygainer.github.io/blob/master/assets/images/comm1102syllabus.pdf" type="application/pdf" />

 <h3>Proposed course for incoming freshman</h3>